 An overhead photo of mediterranean white bean soup in a pot with a wooden spoon next to a cloth napkin, parsley, and small bowls of aleppo pepper, Italian seasoning, and salt.

-How to Make this White Bean Soup Recipe
+How to Make Vegan White Bean Soup

 Get Your Ingredients Ready

-• Prep the parsley.
+• Prep your parsley.
 You’ll use a whole bunch of parsley–simply trim off the very bottom end of where they often start to brown.
 Discard, then pick off the leaves and set the leaves and stems in two separate piles.
 Finely chop them both–keeping them separate and setting them aside in separate piles.

 • Chop your veggies.
 Finely chop one onion.
 Mince 3 garlic cloves and set aside with the onion.
 Chop 2 carrots and set aside with your parsley stems.
 Chop 2 celery stalks and add to the carrot mixture.
 Drain and rinse 2 cans of cannellini beans.